Skip to Main Content Libraries

 What is Peer-Review?

-Peer-review is an evaluation process in which qualified individuals within specialized field of study reviews literature before it becomes published.
-This process helps keep standards held by the profession, improves the quality of work being published, and provides credibility & reliability to published work & authors publishing the work.
+Peer-review is an evaluation process in which qualified individuals within specialized field of study reviews literature before it becomes published in academic journals.
+This process helps keep standards held by the profession, improves the quality of work being published, and provides credibility & reliability to published works & authors publishing the work.
 The 3-minute video below describes and discusses the importance of peer-review and its process.

 (NCSU video, 3:15 min.)